msg-DAVID-GmbH/RemoteWorking/01_the_concept_of_remote_working.md

 - distributed work != faster / better than co-located work
 - in many cases: gather developers around one desk = maximum performance because of quick communication paths + no technical and organizational overhead
 - also: remote working may make only sense with developers, not management or assistance (although there are digital assistants ...)
-- doesn't work in with every customer, every team member etc.
+- doesn't work with every customer, every team member etc.
-- high level of self discipline necessary, high level of seniority, high level of self-organization: "What is the next thing I have to to to be successful?"
+- high level of self discipline necessary, high level of seniority, high level of self-organization: "What is the next thing I have to do to be successful?"
 - experience from senior colleague: "You cannot work remotely in the first years of your career".
 Best thing: work co-located, then remote.
 - also holds true for remote teams: Start working co-located in one room for a while, only after that separate and work remotely.
 - "Everything that can go wrong in co-located mode can go REALLY REALLY wrong in remote-mode" (Martin Scholz)